5/1/2025

 Chief Financial Officer

 Yeah, thanks for the question, Courtney.
-As to the first piece in terms of what are the milestones or what's changed, you know, a lot of this is nothing has changed, so we were expecting and we've been indicating that we are right now going through a lot of phase three, large phase three trials.
-In RSV, CMV, norovirus, our combination vaccine, flu, and many of those just ramped down and are completed by 2027 and we had never really given guidance for 2027.
-So much of this was just extending our guidance out to 2027 and 2028, and we're now at the same level here and indicating just what that R&D level will be.
-The second thing is as to a milestone, I mean, yeah, it's an uncertain environment, so there's nothing from a revenue perspective that we have seen that would indicate that we need to do this, but we need to focus on what we can control, and that is our cost base.
+As to the first piece in terms of what are the milestones or what's changed, You know, a lot of this is nothing has changed.
+So we were expecting and we've been indicating that we are right now going through a lot of phase three, large phase three trials in RSV, CMV, norovirus, our combination vaccine, flu, and many of those just ramped down and are completed by 2027.
+And we had never really given guidance for 2027.
+So much of this was just extending our guidance out a year and indicating just what that R&D level will be.
+The second thing is as to milestone, I mean, yeah, it's an uncertain environment.
+So there's nothing from a revenue perspective that we have seen that would indicate that we need to do this.
+But we need to focus on what we can control.
+And that is our cost base.
 And as we look out to 2027 and 2028, we felt that it was appropriate to get our cash cost to about $4 billion to make sure that we fulfill on our commitment to break even by 2028.
-Now as to the how, I already mentioned the large majority of it, which is the phase three trials, but we have been on a cost efficiency program for the last couple of years, as I mentioned in my prepared remarks, so there's much to do and the teams continue to identify additional opportunities in procurement, we're using digital tools, or relooking how we get work done.
-And so we just think that there's a lot that we can go do, and that's why we came out with new 2027 guidance, just as we look out, some of this is as expected, some of this is the continued improvements that our teams see, and we look forward to executing on it and fulfilling our commitment to break even by 2028.
+Now, as to the how, I already mentioned the large majority of it, which is the phase three trials.
+But we have been on a cost efficiency program for the last couple of years, as I mentioned in my prepared remarks.
+So there's much to do, and the teams continue to identify additional opportunities in procurement or using digital tools or relooking how we get work done.
+And so we just think that there's a lot that we can go do.
+And that's why we came out with new 2027 guidance.
+Just as we look out, some of this is as expected.
+Some of this is the continued improvements that our teams see.
+And we look forward to executing on it and fulfilling our commitment to break even by 2028.
+Thank you.

 speaker

-Thank you, one moment for our next question.
-Our next question comes from Miles Minter with William Blair, your line is open.
+One moment for our next question.
+Our next question comes from Miles Minter with William Blair.
+Your line is open.

 speaker

-Hi, I'm Dick, on for Miles, thank you so much for taking our question.
-First, for norovirus, have you guys identified the source of the GBS case that was originally identified by the FDA and have there been any additional cases of GBS noted in the Northern Hemisphere or Southern Hemisphere trials?
-And then second, for antismoran, for the study in which you quantify the number of T cell clones induced, we're curious how you're comparing that to BioNTech product and whether you've used the same analysis pipeline that they've used for their quantification for your sequencing data.
+Hi, this is Jake on for Miles.
+Thank you so much for taking our question.
+First, for norovirus, have you guys identified the source of the GBS case that was originally identified by the FDA?
+And have there been any additional cases of GBS noted in either the Northern Hemisphere or Southern Hemisphere trials?
+And then second, for antismoran, For the study in which you quantified the number of T cell clones induced, we're curious how you're comparing that to BioNTech's product and whether you've used the same analysis pipeline that they've used for their quantification for your sequencing data.
 Thank you.

 speaker